MichaelMCoates/wisDOM/README.md

 # wisDOM

-wisDOM is a lightweight JavaScript library that simplifies DOM traversal, DOM manipulation, event handling, and AJAX.
+wisDOM is a lightweight JavaScript library that simplifies DOM traversal, DOM manipulation, event handling, and HTTP requests.
 It is inspired by jQuery, but redesigned to be more user-friendly, semantic, and readable. wisDOM allows users to:
 * Select individual DOM elements or groups of DOM elements
 * Access children and parents of DOM elements
 * Create, edit, and delete DOM elements
-* Store and fire off functions until the DOM is fully loaded
+* Store and fire off functions once the DOM is fully loaded
 * Fire off HTTP requests

 ## Installing